text by Sarah Thomas

 Ain’t no party like a Vans House Party.
-In its ninth season, the second in a series of shows was curated by the headlining band, The Breeders.
+In its ninth season, the second in a series of shows were curated by the headlining band, The Breeders.
 Handpicked for the night, the concert featured heavy hitters like Divino Niño.
 With their retro, surfy sounds, the group strummed through their dreamy, and sometimes bilingual set.
 Guillermo Rodriguez was all smiles before strumming the opening for “Maria.”
 “It feels like a dream to play with The Breeders and Pale Hound,” he said.

 The crowd ebbed and flowed as people made their way to the front of the stage or went to grab a beer or merch.
 With a healthy amount of Vans wearers, the crowd came dressed in casual cool, ranging in ages reflective of the lasting legacy of The Breeders, and the freshness of Divino Niño.